ESG for Procurement Professionals: Driving Sustainable Supply Chain Value

 Attachments 0

-MODULE 7: Digital Transformation & AI in Procurement
+MODULE 7: Digital Transformation and AI in Procurement

-Leveraging AI, Digital Twins & Traceability for Real-Time ESG Monitoring
+Leveraging AI, Digital Twins and Traceability for Real-Time ESG Monitoring

 1. Module Overview